Francesco16p/SMA/CushingProbit.md

 }

 ```
-We then save the file for future use with the name `probit regression STAN.stan`.

-To estimate the model, we first load the data from the file `Cushings.RData`, which was previously created in the `CushingsLogistic.md` tutorial.
+To estimate the model, we first load the data in the file `Cushings.RData`, which was previously created in the [`CushingLogistic.md`](https://github.com/Francesco16p/SMA/blob/main/CushingLogistic.md) tutorial.
 The code below loads the dataset, estimates the probit regression using 4 chains of length 10,000 of Hamiltonian Monte Carlo and saves the results for future use.

 ```r
 # Load the required library